Houssem-Triki/MIMIC/README.md

 Once installed, launch Julia.
 You need first to install the dependencies.
 Type `using Pkg` command in Julia REPL to installing the packages.

-You can installing all the MIMIC requested packages with : `Pkg.add("YAML", "OrderedCollections", "TimerOutputs", "CSV", "DataFrames", "Interpolations")`
+You can installing all the MIMIC requested packages typing :

+`Pkg.add("YAML", "OrderedCollections", "TimerOutputs", "CSV", "DataFrames", "Interpolations")`

 In case of failure, retry package per package using the following command lines to install MIMIC's dependencies:
 - YAML (write `Pkg.add("YAML")` in Julia's REPL)